xynehq/gpu-scripts/README.md

     bash start-sglang.sh
     ```
 *   **Interaction:**
-    1. The script will activate the virtual environment.
+    1. The script will activate the Python virtual environment.
-    2. It will list models found in `model.txt`.
+    2. It will read models from `model.txt` and check which ones are locally cached using `check_model_cached.py`.
-    3. It will prompt you to select one model from the list to launch the SGLang server with.
+    3. It will prompt you to select one of the locally cached models to launch the SGLang server with.
 *   **Outcome:**
     *   An SGLang server instance is started with the model you chose, configured for the detected number of GPUs, listening on `0.0.0.0:30000` by default.